UnityTech/npm/doc/cli/npm-shrinkwrap.md

     }

-The shrinkwrap command has locked down the dependencies based on what's currently installed in `node_modules`.
+The shrinkwrap command has locked down the dependencies based on what's currently installed in `unity_packages`.
 The installation behavior is changed to:

 1. The module tree described by the shrinkwrap is reproduced.
 This means reproducing the structure described in the file, using the specific files